Semi-Structured Interviews: Configuration and Best Practices

 -

-Pilot test with AI Participants — Run your interview with AI Participants first to see how the AI handles your probes and whether the interview fits within the time limit.
+Pilot test with AI Participants — Run your interview with AI Participants first to see how the AI handles your probe policies and whether the interview fits within the time limit.

 Related Guides